ZuckermanLab/ModelExplorer/README.txt

 THEORY:

-For a more in depth discussion on cell membrane transporter proteins please see: http://www.physicallensonthecell.org/ - Online resource written by Dr. Zuckerman
+For a more in depth discussion on cell membrane transporter proteins please see: http://www.physicallensonthecell.org/ - Online textbook written by Dr. Zuckerman

 For a more in depth discussion on Transporter Cycles and Energies:
 "Free Energy Transduction and Biochemical Cycle Kinetics" by Terrel L. Hill

+For a more in depth discussion on statistcal mechanics methods applied to cell biology:
+"Statistical Physics of Biomolecules: An Introduction" by DM Zuckerman

 Transporters:
 *These proteins consist of: uniporters, symporters, and antiporters.